Navigation

 • losing too much potassium or sodium, which can cause muscle weakness and cramps

 If you’re having mild side-effects, wait a few days to see if they ease.
-If they continue and you’re feeling unwell or concerned, contact your doctor or pharmacist.
+If they continue or you’re feeling unwell or concerned, contact your doctor or pharmacist.

 Check-ups

 Once you’ve started taking a diuretic, you’ll have regular health checks.
-These monitor your blood pressure, kidney function and salt and potassium levels.
+These will monitor your blood pressure and kidney function along with your salt and potassium levels.
 Checks may be fairly frequent to begin with.
 How often will depend on which diuretic you’re taking.
-Eventually you’ll need these checks less often – around every six months to a year.
+Eventually, you’ll need these checks less often – around every six months to a year.
+Your doctor will also check your kidney function if your dose changes.

 Medicines checklist